Report: DHS to readmit illegal immigrants ousted under Trump

 Congressional Democrats who oversee Homeland Security cheered the policy.

 “Too many people were denied their right to due process and rejected for entry into the United States under the abhorrent ‘Remain in Mexico’ policy,” said Reps.
-Bennie G. Thompson and Nanette Barragan, who chairs the Homeland Security Committee and its subcommittee on border security.
+Bennie G. Thompson of Mississippi and Nanette Barragan of California.

-They said the Trump policy discouraged people from showing up for their hearings, and they deserve a chance to make their cases.
+The two Democrats who, respectively, chair the Homeland Security Committee and its subcommittee on border security said the Trump policy discouraged people from showing up for their hearings, and they deserve a chance to make their cases.

-Immigrant-rights activists have been pressuring the Biden administration to find ways to not only roll back Trump policies, but to bring back people deported during the Trump era.
+Immigrant-rights activists have been pressuring the Biden administration to find ways not only to roll back Trump policies, but to bring back people deported during the Trump era.

 The new move doesn’t go that far, but it is a step in that direction.

-Trump officials said the logic was to deny people with bogus cases a foothold in the U.S., which many abused, making bogus claims then disappearing into the shadows.
+Trump officials said the logic was to deny people with bogus cases a foothold in the U.S., which many abused by disappearing into the shadows while their claims were being judged.
 Indeed, the policy worked in solving the 2019 border surge, according to Border Patrol agents.

 But immigrant-rights activists said the human costs were too high: Many illegal immigrants ended up in camps on the Mexican side where they became targets for extortion or other abuse by smuggling cartels.
 Many also tried to jump the border again.